Orland0x/HSR_GRASPING/README.md

 ## Running on the HSR simulation

 An instance of the HSR simulation needs to be running first.
+The HSR simulation requires a Python 2 environment, so one need to activate that before launching.
 We have provided a basic test setup that can be launched via:

 ```bash
 roslaunch catkin_ws/launch/test_world.launch
 ```

+We interact with the simulation via the Python API.
+A grasping pipeline has been developed for the test setup and can be executed through the jupyter notebook at ./catkin_ws/testbook.ipynb.
+This code can serve as as template, to be modified for any particular task where the grasping algorithm is required.

 ## Datasets